-Narrative Immersions are so much more than business simulations in training.
-They are experience frames that immerse learners inside well-structured, character-driven journeys to engage them, so they never forget their learning and insights.
-These learning experiences are 4 dimensional: (1) give learners a sense of space, (2) desire to know, (3) deeply personal and (4) release oxytocin.
+Narrative Immersions are more than business simulations.
+They place your people inside the experience to immerse learners inside well-structured, character-driven, journeys.
+So they never forget their learning and insights.
+These types of learning experiences are 4 dimensional: (1) give learners a sense of time and space with the story, (2) excite a desire to learn, (3) deeply personal because they control the experience and (4) release oxytocin.

 A Sense of Space — Spatial

-Adult learners want to control their learning and own the experience.
-In narrative immersions they write the story from the perspective of the main character, so they want to win and succeed at the challenge/mission.
-So much of life is out of our control.
-In this setting, participants own the outcome, which makes it deeply personal.
-All experiences create a space for self-reflection on how learners ‘showed up’ in the experience and how it correlates to their real world.
+Adult learners want to control their learning and own the experience even if they fail.
+In narrative immersions participants drive the story, so they want to win and succeed by leading through the challenges to have mission success.
+Too much of work life fails to give us control.
+In immersive settings, participants own whether or not they achieve the outcome, which makes the experience AND the learning deeply personal.
+All experiences ask the participant to reflect on how they ‘showed up’ in the experience and how their behavior correlates to their real world.

-Narrative immersions release oxytocin in the learner’s brain which increases their connection to the learning.
-Oxytocin increases openness and empathy with their teammates, allowing the teams to go deeper into the experience and anchor the narrative in their brains for later recall.
-Thanks to oxytocin, we have learners stop us in airports 10 years later recounting their experience and learnings.
+Narrative immersions release oxytocin in the learner’s brain which increases the strength of their connection to the learning.
+Oxytocin increases openness and empathy with their teammates, allowing the teams to go deeper into the experience and anchor the behaviors in their brains for later recall and application.
+Thanks to oxytocin, we have learners stop us in airports 10 years later recounting their team’s experience and what they learned.

-The combination of these four dimensions creates an exponential impact on the learner in the unforgettable, fun learning experience.
+These 5 dimensions create an opportunity for exponential impact on the learner in an unforgettable, learning experience.

-Besides the fun, what learners appreciate about the experience is their chance to “Just do it”, their personal ownership and receiving immediate feedback.
-Given the freedom to explore within the experience, Learners are not waiting around to be taught.
-They take the reins and responsibility of the learning during the experience, in their personal reflection and by deeply listening to their teammate’s offerings.
-They essentially have “skin in the game”.
-Within the experience, participants get immediate feedback on their actions.
-They don’t have to wait for a test to be graded or the training to end.
-Feedback happens in real time, and they can then adapt and see new successes based on their shift in mindset and behaviour.
+Immersion engages deeply.
+Yet what learners appreciate about the experience is their opportunity to “just do it”.
+Taking ownership of a situation then choosing to take action and receiving immediate feedback on your choice.
+Given the freedom to choose within the experience, learner’s egos remain intact and they take the learning to heart.
+Training, teaching and telling damages egos while attempting to teach them.
+Participants drive the experience and take responsibility for learning during the experience.
+Everyone essentially has “skin in the game” because their action or inaction determine their results.
+Participants appreciate the immediate feedback on their actions.
+They don’t have to wait for a test to be graded.
+Feedback happens in real time, so they then adapt and see new successes based on their shift in mindset and behavior.

 Learning Team Advantages

-Once word gets out that there is a “cool” narrative immersion experience in a training, it creates excitement.
+Word spreads when there is a “cool” narrative immersion experience in a training, it creates excitement.
 Learners want to be in the “room where it happens”.
-We have found an increase in attendance with narrative immersion learning as compared to typical classroom-styled sessions based on % of capacity.
-This anticipation is further enhanced when the “winners” of the experience have a token to share on their desk or a badge on their LinkedIn profile.
+Clients find an increase in attendance from narrative immersion learning as compared to traditional classroom-styled sessions based on % of capacity.
+Benefits continue as participants apply their learning to create impact.
+Supporting those participants who want to drive for results gets noticed and culture changes.
+Which is what everyone wants.

-We use medals in Learn2 Save the Titanic.
+Participants get recognized with medals in Save the Titanic.